Mexico's Foreign Minister Cites 'Facts' After Trump Slams Mexico Over Migration

 Trump tweeted: "DACA is dead because the Democrats didn't care or act, and now everyone wants to get onto the DACA bandwagon...
 No longer works.
 Must build Wall and secure our borders with proper Border legislation.
 Democrats want No Borders, hence drugs and crime!"

-Later Monday morning, Trump reiterated that Mexico has "very strong border laws" — but he again called on America's neighbor to stop migration "at least until Congress" revises U.S. immigration law.
+Later Monday morning, Trump reiterated that Mexico has "very strong border laws," but he again called on America's neighbor to stop migration "at least until Congress" revises U.S. immigration law.